-In 2015, just over 62,000 drug users seen in CSAPAs were included in the TDI data.
-The TDI data coverage rate may be estimated at approximately two third for CSAPA in an outpatient setting1.
+The TDI data coverage rate may be estimated at approximately 62% for CSAPA in an outpatient setting1.
 The rate is lower for CSAPA with housing, but they have very little weight in terms of the number of users.
 Centres which did not provide data do not seem to display common characteristics which would distinguish them from those having submitted data.
 Drug users at centres contributing to the TDI may therefore be considered as representative of all patients seen at CSAPA in an outpatient setting.

-The proportion of new patients treated for cannabis problems in CSAPAS continued to rise between 2014 and 2015 (+ 3 points) to reach 60% (Figure I).
+The proportion of new patients treated for cannabis problems in CSAPAS continued to rise between 2015 and 2016 (+ 2 points) to reach 62% (Figure I).
 Opioid users represent the second largest group in France.
+However, their share declined (from around 35% in 2013 to 26% in 2016).
 However, individuals for whom stimulants are described as the primary drug only represent a small proportion of new patients.
-Cocaine is rarely mentioned as primary drug and appears much more frequently as the secondary drug for individuals describing an opioid as the primary drug.
+Cocaine is rarely mentioned as primary drug (about 7% of new patients) and appears much more frequently as the secondary drug for individuals describing an opioid as the primary drug.